 L.A.
 Living on a Budget: Cheapest Places To Live in Los Angeles

-California Los Angeles
+Los Angeles California

 When you move to L.A., a few things may surprise you: The golden light!
 That horrible traffic!
 The incredible weather!
 Oh, and … everything seems more expensive than where you’re from.
-It’s not your imagination: The cost of living in L.A. is 51% higher than the national average.
+It’s not your imagination: The cost of living in L.A. is almost 62 percent higher than the national average.
 Yikes!
 That said, L.A. living on a budget IS possible, if you’re diligent and willing to take the time to learn how.
 In this guide, we’ll give you some of our best tips for how to save money in L.A. as well as share with you some of our favorite, cheapest places to live in Los Angeles.

-Cost of living in Los Angeles
+Cost of Living in Los Angeles

-So how much does it cost to live in L.A.?
+So how much does it cost to live in Los Angeles?
 That depends on your preferences.
-However, you’ll certainly find that living in L.A. is more expensive than living in most other U.S. cities (barring perhaps a couple of the biggies, like New York or San Francisco), with much of that difference attributed to housing and entertainment costs (housing is a whopping 140% higher than the national average!).
+However, you’ll certainly find that living in L.A. is more expensive than living in most other U.S. cities (barring perhaps a couple of the biggies, like New York or San Francisco), with much of that difference attributed to housing and entertainment costs (housing is a whopping 200 percent higher than the national average!).
 But while costs are higher overall, they vary widely, depending on where you choose to live, how you get around, and your lifestyle.
 Here are some key cost trends, plus a great tool to help you estimate your living expenses in L.A.:

 What to Expect